Day 1: Why I'm Building a Fortune-Telling App (And I Know Nothing About Fortune-Telling)

 That's exactly the point.

-The Monorepo Migration
+The Monorepo Setup

 The AI Workflow

 It's a weird feeling.
 I'm building a product where the AI knows more about the domain than I do.
+The AI is the domain expert; I'm the product person and the architect.

 End of Day 1

 By midnight, the monorepo builds.
 All 5 apps load.
 Shared auth works.
 The Supabase client is unified.
+One login, one credit balance, five products.

 21 commits.
 One monorepo.
 Zero knowledge of fortune-telling.